Bearded dragons are such cute and fun pets to have, aren’t they?

 How Many Crickets To Feed Adult Bearded Dragons

-Once your bearded dragon reaches sexual maturity around 12 – 18 months of age their diet changes quite a bit.
+Once your bearded dragon reaches sexual maturity around 12 – 18 months of age, its diet changes quite a bit.

 You’ll flip the ratio and feed them a diet of 70% vegetables and 30% insects.